devnulled/runjob/rfd/0001-runjob-design.md

 - Status - Retrieve the status of an existing job
 - Stream - Stream the output back from a running job

-Users can only perform operations on the Jobs that they have started and have a valid JobID for.
+Users can only perform operations on the Jobs they have started and have a valid JobID.

 In a future version of the product, this could support a List method to list all running processes for a given user, all system processes for a monitoring/sysadmin type user, etc.

-Also, a way to start a process but stay connected to the server and receive the streamed output instead of needing to make a second call with the JobId to see the output.
+Also, a way to start a process but stay connected to the server and receive the streamed output instead of making a second call with the JobId to see the output.

 #### Server Job State Management